Skip to main content Skip to navigation Skip to footer

 Diagnostics (doctor)

-Run a comprehensive diagnostic check of your Rediacc environment:
+Run a full diagnostic check of your Rediacc environment:

 rdc doctor